United Nations Security Council Resolution 242: U.S. position

 A State Department study noted that when King Hussein met on 8 November with President Johnson, who had been briefed by Secretary Rusk on the US interpretation, the Jordanian monarch asked how soon the Israeli troops would withdraw from most of the occupied lands.
 The President replied "In six months."

-William Quandt wrote about Johnson's meeting with Eban on October 24, 1967, and noted that Israel had annexed East Jerusalem.
+American political scientist William B. Quandt wrote about Johnson's meeting with Eban on 24 October 1967, and noted that Israel had annexed East Jerusalem.
 He said Johnson forcefully told Eban he thought Israel had been unwise when it went to war and that he still thought they were unwise.
 The President stressed the need to respect the territorial integrity of the Arab states.
 Quandt said "'The President wished to caution the Israelis that the further they get from June 5 the further they get from peace.'
 Meaning the more territory they insisted on holding beyond the 1967 lines, the worse would be the odds of getting a peace agreement with the Arabs."